History of Bangladesh: Late Middle Ages

 When the dynasty's third ruler died in 1410 there was a conflict over the throne.
-Raja Ganesh, who was a Hindu feudal, had become the most powerful personality at the Ilyas Shahi court.
-In 1414, he used the successor-ship conflict to seize control of Bengal.
+Raja Ganesh, who was a Hindu feudal, used the successorship conflict to seize control of Bengal.
 He repelled an incursion on Bengal by the Jaunpur sultanate in north India.
-His son, who embraced Islam, and then his grandson ruled after him.
+His son, Jalaluddin Muhammad Shah who embraced Islam, and then his grandson ruled after him.
 In 1433, the latter was assassinated and the Ilyas Shahi dynasty was restored.

 The dynasty began importing Abyssinian slaves.
 This population became more significant.
 They became so important that in 1486 an Abyssinian, Barbak Shahzada, seized power from Jalaluddin Fateh Shah.
 Barbak Shahzada's dynasty was short, lasting for the next seven years.
 The last Abyssinian ruler, Shamsuddin Muzaffar Shah, lost power to the Arab principal minister, Alauddin Husain.

 The initiation in 1493 of the Hussain Shahi dynasty brought a period which has been considered Bengal's golden age.
 The government was genuinely Bengali and while land ownership remained concentrated in Hindu hands, both religious groups had pivotal roles in the government.
 The sultanate expanded to acquire Cooch Behar and Kamrup.
 The Sultanate also dominated Orissa, Tripura and the Arakan region.

-Babar defeated the Lodhis at Panipat in 1526 and the Mughals established India's greatest state since the time of the Mauryas.
+Babur defeated the Lodhis at Panipat in 1526 and the Mughals established India's greatest state since the time of the Mauryas.
 But during Sheh Shah Suri's rebellion against the second Mughal ruler Humayan, he triumphed over the Hussain Shahi dynasty's Ghiyasuddin Mahmud Shah in 1538, thus bringing an end to the independent status of Bengal.
 For a short time Humayun ruled Gaur.

 Bengal along with other parts of eastern India was ruled by Sheh Shah Suri.
 He implemented many reforms such as introducing parganas.
 These were land survey based local tax units.
-He is most famous for designing the Grand Trunk Road between Calcutta and Punjab.
+He is most famous for designing the Grand Trunk Road between Chittagong and Punjab.
 Humayun retook Delhi in 1556.
 But the Suris continued ruling Bengal until 1564 when they were replaced by the Karrani dynasty.
 Like the Suris, they were not native to Bengal.
 They had been raiders whom the Mughal armies had driven eastwards.